OpenNebula/docs/source/intro_release_notes/concepts_terminology/key_features.rst

 - :ref:`Simple, clean, intuitive GUI for cloud consumers <cloud_view>` to allow non-IT end users to easily create, deploy and manage compute, storage and network resources

-**VIRTUAL MACHINE MANAGEMENT**
+**VIRTUAL MACHINE AND CONTAINER MANAGEMENT**

 - Virtual infrastructure management adjusted to enterprise data centers with full control, monitoring and accounting of virtual resources

 - Virtual machine image management through :ref:`catalogs of disk images <img_guide>` (termed datastores) with OS installations, persistent data sets or empty data blocks that are created within the datastore